Many families struggle with the internal debate on whether they want more children.

 I’m so over trying to please everyone.

-As women, we will be criticized no matter what we do.
+As women and mothers, we will be criticized no matter what we do.

 So I will do what’s best for my family despite external opinions and forces trying to convince me otherwise as if anyone knows better for my well-being besides myself.